SimonWoodtli/zet/20240110174327/README.md

 > Better safe than sorry :O

 Now you can totally use rsync to sync files between computers.
 And I often do, but some files need to be synced to my phone too.
-And whilst you can connect to it with Termux.
-It actually requires some manual steps and I haven't found a way to automate that process.
-For use cases like that syncthing is great.
+But syncthing makes things just so much simpler.

-## Install and Setup LAN only sync:
+## Homelab Dietpi or Ubuntu Server:

-I personally prefer to use syncthing only on my LAN.
+* [20240110232911](/20240110232911/) LAN Server Install: Setup and Install dietpi

-### Debian Server
+* [20240113153426](/20240113153426/) Setup Service: DuckDNS with Auto SSL certs using reverse proxy and DNS validation for certs(DNS-01) for your homelab

-TODO: Test this out and adjust notes after that
+## VPS Debian Server

 1. Install it: `apt install syncthing`
 1. Open ports: `ufw allow 22000; ufw allow 21027/UDP; ufw allow 8384; ufw allow 22010/tcp; ufw allow 22011/tcp; ufw allow 22012/tcp`